SurPathHub/content-writing/README.md

 3. Tutorials related to open source technology (avoid plagiarism try to make your own content)
 4. How open source is really helpful to the society
 5. Code blog
+6. Journey to become open-sourcerer

-Those topic is just a suggestions to create your own content, you can freely do what you want as long it is related  to the community and open source technology. 😉
+Those topics are just a suggestions to create your own content, you can freely do what you want as long it is **related**  to **the community and open source technology**. 😉